cleverlight/lightenna/_posts/services/2018-10-02-web-service-review-and-cloud-audit.md

 layout: single
 title: Web service review and Cloud audit
 description: Beyond the code, there's so much that needs to be thought about when launching and running a production-grade, scalable and extensible app or web service.
 Let's get specific!
-tags: front tech devops consulting
+tags: front services tech devops
 toc: true
 preview:
     parentheses: "(Checklist)"